Last updated: February 4th, 2021

 Getting to Vancouver by Plane

 If you’re flying into Vancouver, you’ll most likely be flying into Vancouver International Airport (YVR).
 Although there are other smaller airports around, this is the one that gets used by most visitors.
-It’s located just 25 minutes from downtown, is rated as one of the best airports in North America, and offers easy access into downtown Vancouver, including the Skytrain.
+It’s located just 25 minutes from downtown, is rated as one of the best airports in North America, and offers easy access to downtown Vancouver, including the Skytrain.

 Getting to Vancouver by Car